 As with other insurance plans, Medicare Part B requires the insured individual to pay a monthly premium.
 And if you're a retiree receiving Social Security benefits, that premium is typically deducted directly from your benefits check before it winds up in your bank account.

 However, just like the general cost of living, Medicare Part B premiums tend to increase over time.
-This year's premiums are going up by 5.9%, which would lessen the impact of a potential 2.5% COLA increase.
+This year's premiums went up by 10%, which lessens the impact of the 2.8% COLA increase.

 Living on a fixed income is often a challenge, even for seniors who might be doing better financially than others in their age group.

-That’s doubly true during unpredictable economic times, including over the last two years when inflation drastically reduced consumers’ spending power.
+That's doubly true during unpredictable economic times, including over the last few years when inflation drastically reduced consumers' spending power.

 Bottom line

-You can probably count on an increase in your Social Security payments starting this January, which will help boost your bank account.
+You've likely noticed an increase in your Social Security payments that started in January, which may help boost your bank account in the long run.

 Subscribe Today